Hannah-Ashna/COBOL-Exercises/README.md

 -------------------------------
 ### Exercises:
-The specficiation for each of the exercises can be found in this [document](https://github.com/Hannah-Ashna/COBOL-Exercises/blob/main/Exercises.pdf), they were created by my mentor Ben.
+The specficiation for each of the exercises can be found in this [document](https://github.com/Hannah-Ashna/COBOL-Exercises/blob/main/Exercises.pdf) while the input files and output samples can be found in this [resource](https://github.com/Hannah-Ashna/Mainframe-101/tree/main/Exercise%20Resources) folder.
+They were created by my mentor Ben.
 All my solutions for them can be found in either the [COBOL](https://github.com/Hannah-Ashna/COBOL-Exercises/tree/main/COBOL) or [DTB](https://github.com/Hannah-Ashna/COBOL-Exercises/tree/main/DTB) folders.

 #### COBOL:
 * EXPPROG1 - Moving Exercise